 A Nonprofit Collaborative Response to the 2020 Coronavirus Pandemic

-A group of Delaware’s philanthropic and nonprofit leaders have launched a coordinated response, comprising four elements:
+In April, 2020, a group of Delaware’s philanthropic and nonprofit leaders launched a coordinated response to the COVID-19 pandemic comprising four elements:

 Delaware COVID-19 Strategic Response Fund